bradenpecora/global-energy-data/docs/deploy.md

 [global-energy-data]$ make test-all
 ```

 The containers are now up and running.
+Check with `docker ps -a`.
 See `user.md` for how to interact with the routes.
 To stop the containers:

 ```bash
 [global-energy-data]$ make clean-all